pesu-dev/discord_bot/README.md

 ##  Configuration

-The bot's behavior is controlled through several configuration files:
+The bot's behavior is controlled primarily through environment variables and code-based configuration:

+Refer to our Contributing Guide for environment setup and the list of variables: [`.github/CONTRIBUTING.md`](.github/CONTRIBUTING.md).
+An example file is provided at [`.env.example`](.env.example).

-### `config.json`
+### `utils/config.py`
-Contains Discord server-specific configurations:
-- Guild ID and role mappings
-- Branch-specific role assignments
-- Permission levels for different user types
+Holds guild-specific role and channel ID mappings and exposes helpers like `get_role`/`get_channel`.

 ### `faq.json`
 Stores frequently asked questions and their responses for quick access.